Short closed geodesics and the Willmore energy: Introduction

-Clearly, \Cref{thm:main} is only meaningful if $\mathcal{W}(f)<6\pi$.
-Hence, at least in codimension one, requiring $\Sigma=\mathbb{S}^2$ is no restriction.
-Indeed, if $\Sigma$ has genus $p\geq 1$, we have $\mathcal{W}(f)\geq 2\pi^2$ for all $f\colon \Sigma\to\R^3$ by the Willmore conjecture \cite{MarquesNeves14}.
-Moreover, the constant $C(n)$ we provide is computable in theory, but necessarily nonoptimal since the optimal constants for some of the inequalities that we apply are unknown.
-Nevertheless, both the energy threshold of $6\pi$ and the topological assumption $\Sigma=\mathbb{S}^2$ in \Cref{thm:main} are sharp, see \Cref{ex:6pi_opt,ex:genus_zero} below.
+\end{theorem} This describes a level of roundness of surfaces with small Willmore energy which resembles the De Lellis--Müller rigidity result \cite{DeLellisMueller05} and its higher codimension analogue by Lamm--Schätzle \cite{LammSchaetzle14}.
+Note that for $f\colon\mathbb{S}^2\to\R^n$, $n\geq 5$, the condition $\mathcal{W}(f)< 6\pi$ is equivalent to the assumption used in \cite[Theorem 1.2]{LammSchaetzle14} to control the conformal parametrization.
+On the other hand, if $\Sigma$ has genus $p\geq 1$, and $f\colon \Sigma \to\R^3$ is an immersion, then we have $\mathcal{W}(f)\geq 2\pi^2 > 6\pi$ by the resolution of the Willmore conjecture due to Marques--Neves \cite{MarquesNeves14}.

+We do not know the optimal constant in \Cref{thm:main}.
+However, our proof yields a lower bound for $C(n)$, see \Cref{rem:opt_C}, which is bounded away from zero, uniformly in $n\in\N$.
+See also \Cref{thm:main_inj} if the shortest closed geodesic is \emph{embedded}, i.e.\ has no self-intersections.
+Nevertheless, the energy threshold of $6\pi$ in \Cref{thm:main} is sharp, see \Cref{ex:6pi_opt}.
+Moreover, as a consequence of the noncompactness of the invariance group of the Willmore energy, the inequality cannot be generalized to higher genus surfaces in any codimension, see \Cref{ex:genus_zero}, so also $\Sigma=\mathbb{S}^2$ is sharp.

-The idea of the proof of \Cref{thm:main} is easily illustrated if only \emph{injective} closed geodesics are considered.
-Indeed, such a geodesic splits the sphere $\mathbb{S}^2$ into two topological disks both of which have Willmore energy at least $2\pi$ as a consequence of the Gauss--Bonnet theorem.
-If the geodesic becomes very short, then any disk with a uniform lower area bound contributes nearly $4\pi$ Willmore energy as a consequence of elementary diameter bounds, cf.\ Lemmas \ref{lem:22} and \ref{lem:23}, and Simon's monotonicity formula, see \Cref{lem:24}.
-The main difficulty arises from the case where the shortest closed geodesic is noninjective, which it might be, in general, cf.\ \cite[p.\ 31]{Pitts}.
+The idea of the proof of \Cref{thm:main} is easily illustrated if only \emph{embedded} closed geodesics are considered.
+Indeed, an embedded closed geodesic splits the sphere $\mathbb{S}^2$ into two topological disks both of which have Willmore energy at least $2\pi$ as a consequence of the Gauss--Bonnet theorem and the fact that $\frac{1}{4}|H|^2\geq K$.
+If the geodesic becomes very short, then any disk with a uniform lower area bound contributes nearly $4\pi$ Willmore energy as a consequence of elementary diameter bounds and Simon's monotonicity formula.
+For the details, see the proof of \Cref{thm:main_inj}.
+The main difficulty arises from the case where the shortest closed geodesic has self-intersections, which it might have, in general, cf.\ \cite[p.\ 31]{Pitts}.
 However, also in this case we can identify a suitable tiling of $\mathbb{S}^2$ and control the curvature in the resulting parts individually, see \Cref{sec:tiling}.

-Combining \Cref{thm:main} with an estimate due to Klingenberg (see for instance \cite[Lemma 6.4.7]{Petersen}), we obtain the following lower bound on the injectivity radius resulting in an alternative condition to the lower bound of the Gauss curvature in \eqref{eq:intro:pinched}.
+Combining \Cref{thm:main} with an estimate due to Klingenberg (see for instance \cite[Lemma 6.4.7]{Petersen}), we obtain the following lower bound on the injectivity radius.

 \begin{cor} With $C(n)>0$ as in \Cref{thm:main}, for all immersions $f\colon\mathbb{S}^2\to\R^n$ we have

 \end{cor}